bonitasoft/bonita-doc/md/widgets.md

  You can edit that or map more, then click on **Switch**.

-When the switch is completed, chances are you will still have properties to fill out, in the properties panel.
+When the switch is completed, you still may have to set properties from the properties panel.

 :::info
  Switch feature not available for Internet Explorer 11 and Microsoft Edge.